 Suppose that the

-ALTER TABLEstatement shown here is executed on the slave:
+ALTER TABLEstatement shown here is executed on the replica:

 ALTER TABLE t ADD COLUMN cnew1 INT AFTER c3;

-ALTER TABLEis permitted on the slave because the columns
+ALTER TABLEis permitted on the replica because the columns

 c3that are common to both versions of table